10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 It’s one of the best free things to do in Canggu, or you can find yourself a comfy beach beanbag and buy a few cold Bintangs from the local beach warungs.

 Alternatively, book yourself into La Brisa for sunset drinks – they have a number of options for tables and cabanas for groups of friends and family (some with a reasonable minimum spend).
-The table service is fantastic and there’s a wide range of drinks and food to go with the sky on fire.

-9. Spend the day at one of the many Canggu beach clubs
+9. Spend the day at one of the many Canggu beach clubs and day clubs

 The Lawn is a very hip and happening beach club in Canggu which has hosted international artists and DJs.
 They have regular weekly DJ line-ups and events.